valiantljk/h5spark/README.md

 val rdd = read.h5read_irow (sc,inputpath, variablename, partition) //Load n-D data into RDD[IndexedRow]
 val rdd = read.h5read_imat (sc,inputpath, variablename, partition) //Load n-D data into IndexedRowMatrix
 ```

-#Sample Batch Job Script on Cori
-If you have an NERSC account(email consult@nersc.gov to get one), you can try with the batch scripts:

-1. Python version: sbatch spark-python.sh
-2. Scala version: sbatch spark-scala.sh

 #Questions and Support
 1. If you are using NERSC's machine, please feel free to email consult@nersc.gov